 The Corporation currently administers other loan programs in the State, including a Teachers Loan Program and a Palmetto Alternative Loan Program.
 Loans made under these programs are not pledged as security for the benefit of any Bonds of the Corporation.

-2 Amount of the rejects which had been cured as of June 30, 2000.
+&lt;sup>2 Amount of the rejects which had been cured as of April 30, 2001.

 Financial Information